GoogleCloudPlatform/anthos-config-management-samples/pre-sync/oci-image-verification/README.md

 cosign sign <IMAGE> --key cosign.key
 ```

-- Once the image is correctly signed, the webhook server should successfully verify it.
+- Once the image is correctly signed, the signature verification server should successfully verify it.
 This will result in:

   - The Config Sync source error being cleared.
   - The `configsync.gke.io/source-commit` and `configsync.gke.io/source-url` annotations on the RootSync object being updated to reflect the new signed image.